ot4i/ace-demo-pipeline/tekton/README.md

 ```
 kubectl apply -f tekton/os/tea-tekton-route.yaml
 ```
-which will create a route at http://tea-route-default.apps-crc.testing (which can be changed in the yaml file).
+which will create a route at http://tea-route-default.apps-crc.testing (which can be changed in the yaml file to match the correct domain name for the cluster).

-Accessing http://tea-route-default.apps-crc.testing/tea/index/0 should result in the application running and showing JSON result data.
+Accessing http://tea-route-default.apps-crc.testing/tea/index/1 should result in the application running and showing JSON result data.

 ## Possible enhancements